-In 1997 Romano began working at Stefano Toso Glassworks where he created his own original pieces and continued collaborations with other artists.
-This infusion of creative energy from designers such as Rodica Tanasescu, Antonio Meneghetti, Raffaele Rossi and David Farsi helped him in diversifying his skills.
-In 2000 with Silvano Belardinelli, the art director for a group of Japanese artists, he converted the designs of several Asian artists into glass.
+In 1997, Romano joined the Stefano Toso glassworks, where he created his original pieces and collaborated with other designers, such as Rodica Tanasescu, Antonio Meneghetti, Raffaele Rossi, and David Farsi.
+In 2000, he worked with Silvano Belardinelli, the art director for a group of Japanese artists, to convert their designs into glass.

-In 2003 Romano began experimenting with the traditional Muranese techniques of filigrana and incalmo making the use of these centuries-old processes look entirely new.
-From this experiment originated a brand new Oggetti collection for the US market.
+Romano experimented with the traditional Muranese techniques of fiigrana and incalmo in 2003, making the use of these age-old processes look entirely new.
+This experiment led to a new Oggetti collection for the US market.

-In the 2000s he continued his experiments with the collaboration of Lucio Bubacco to combine the lamp technique with solid glass.
-The result is a series of large vases with applied embossed landscapes.
+In the 2000s, Romano collaborated with Lucio Bubacco to combine the lamp technique with solid glass, resulting in a series of large vases with applied embossed landscapes.

 Romano is now retired, leaving behind a legacy of masterful glasswork and contributions to the art of glassmaking.